section0000/PythonForNetworkEngineer/README.md

 # PythonForNetworkEngineer
 Some Python scripts I wrote throughout my study.
-They were all written using Python 3 on CentOS 8.
+They were all written with Python 3 on CentOS 8.
 Hence, some of them may not work properly when running on Windows

 # Topology
 <img width="928" alt="1" src="https://user-images.githubusercontent.com/65224270/161938612-bb4b3835-94a8-4e34-bd9d-abc24a696577.png">